aws-samples/amazon-elasticache-samples/tools/serverless-cost-calculator/README.md

 ## Limitations

-This script uses the default AWS CLI profile.
+This script uses the default AWS CLI profile to connect to a cluster in the default profile.
+In order to speed up calculations the script assumes even key distribution among all shards and even workload distribution.
+Uneven key distribution and or a hot spot will effect calculation accuracy.

 ## Installation